How to Record Online Meetings & Share Them With Colleagues

 Recording online meetings captures essential project and task details.
-It keeps team members updated even if they missed the actual meeting and serves as official documentation of business transactions.
-The steps on how to record online meetings and share them with colleagues are simple: use a conferencing platform that allows recording, hit the record option, and look for the recording on your storage device.
+It keeps team members updated even if they miss the meeting and serves as official documentation of business transactions.
+The steps on how to record an online meeting and share it with colleagues are simple: first, use a conferencing platform allowing recording and look for the recording on your storage device.
 Lastly, share the link or multimedia file.

 Step 1: Use a Conferencing Tool With a Recording Feature

-The first step in how to record an online meeting is to choose a platform.
-Most conferencing software today allow online meeting recordings.
-However, as you might expect, each varies in ease of use, storage options, cloud storage capacity, retention period, access rights, and device requirements.
+The first step in how to record an online meeting is to choose a video conferencing platform.
+Most conferencing software solutions have meeting recording features, but each platform’s offering varies in ease of use, storage options, cloud storage capacity, retention period, access rights, and device requirements.

 Some providers offer recording capabilities even in their free versions.
 For example, Zoom enables participants to record audio and video meetings and stores the file automatically on the user’s computer.